swhume/dataset-ndjson/README.md

 These programs generate NDJSON file from existing example Dataset-JSON datasets to create the dataset-ndjson datasets.

 The purpose of dataset-ndjson, or new-line delimited JSON, is to simplify streaming large datasets so that the dataset can easily be read or written one row at a time.
 Most languages have libraries that can read a large JSON dataset as a stream, but in cases where such a library is not available the ndjson format makes it easy for the program read and write a row at a time.
+Adding support for ndjson to the Dataset-JSON standard is currently under discussion.

 The programs are examples to demonstrate a proof-of-concept dataset-ndjson format.
 The json2ndjson.py program retrieves a set of the Dataset-JSON SDTM example datasets from the cdisc-org/DataExchange-DatasetJson GitHub repository and converts them to an ndjson format.
 The ndjson2csv.py program converts the example dataset-ndjson files to csv files as a simple test.
+The ndjson2json.py program converts the ndjson datasets back into their original json format enabling comparisons to the original Dataset-JSON examples for testing purposes.

 ### The dataset-ndjson format